Get insider access

 0.0156

 The TV has good PQ EOTF tracking, so most content is displayed close to the luminance level intended by the creator.
-Very dark scenes are too bright, and the TV starts tone mapping very early due to its low peak brightness, so moderately lit scenes are a bit too dim.
-There's a sharp cutoff at the TV's peak brightness, causing a loss of fine details in very bright scenes.
+Very dark scenes are too bright, and it starts tone mapping very early due to its low peak brightness, so moderately lit scenes are a bit too dim.
+There's a fairly sharp cutoff at the TV's peak brightness, causing a loss of fine details in very bright scenes.

 4.8